karunakarrao/DevOps/Kubernetes/K8S-Notes.md

 	$ head -c 32 /dev/urandom | base64 	--> randam encryption and use it in config file.

-to effect the above changes, we need to edit the `kube-apiserver` manifest file availabe in `/etc/kubernetes/manifest/` pod definition file and update the `enc.yaml` (REST encryption file) in the  `--encryption-provider-config=/etc/kubernetes/enc/enc.yaml` and update the `valumeMounts` and `valumes` and restart the kube-apiserver as below. for more details refer this link.
+to effect the above changes, we need to edit the `kube-apiserver` manifest file availabe in `/etc/kubernetes/manifest/` pod definition file and update the `enc.yaml` (REST encryption file) in the  `--encryption-provider-config=/etc/kubernetes/enc/enc.yaml` and update the `volumeMounts` and `volumes` and restart the kube-apiserver as below. for more details refer this link.

 https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/